Doctor of Pharmacy Admission

 - Overall GPA greater than or equal to 2.75 and McWhorter School of Pharmacy Math/Science Pre-requisite GPA greater than or equal to 2.75.

-- GPA of most recent 30 credit hours greater than or equal to 3.20.
+- GPA of most recent 30 credit hours (must include at least 6 credits of math or science) greater than or equal to 3.20.

 The applicant must have completed or currently be enrolled in Organic Chemistry 1 during the spring semester to be eligible to be interviewed.